Message from the President

-Welcome to International Focus and thank you for visiting our page.
-For four decades our organization has brought the world to the Triangle and North Carolina.
-With the help of our talented staff and board of directors, along with countless volunteer hours, International Focus continuously delivers positive impact to our community through meaningful and life changing interactions.
-We bring the world to our North Carolina community through cultural festivals, international exchange programs, and events.
-Our members have the opportunity to host dinners for foreign dignitaries and our International Festival of Raleigh enriches our community by bringing the food, art and music of the world under one roof.
-Our exchange programs connect local companies with emerging leaders from around the world and area professionals have the opportunity to meet with their international counterparts.
-We also help develop our future leaders by mentoring students and offering opportunities to witness naturalization ceremonies.
-I along with our board invite you to explore the world here in North Carolina by participating in our events, becoming a member, and enjoying all the opportunities our exchange programs provide, or by your individual or corporate partnership that helps develop our future leaders and continue our life changing programs.
+Welcome to International Focus!
+For four decades, our organization has brought the world to the Triangle and North Carolina.
+With the help of our talented staff, board of directors, and volunteers, International Focus continuously makes a positive impact to our community through meaningful and life-changing interactions.
+We bring the world to our North Carolina community through cultural events and international exchange programs.
+Our members have the opportunity to host dinners for foreign dignitaries and our Global Socials enrich our community by bringing the food, art and music of the world under one roof.
+We partner with the U.S. Department of State to connect local companies and area professionals with emerging international leaders and in turn, give them the chance to experience this country first-hand and cultivate lasting relationships with their American counterparts in North Carolina.
+We also help develop our future leaders by mentoring students and offering opportunities to attend discussions with emerging global leaders.
+I along with our board invite you to explore the world here in North Carolina by participating in our events, becoming a member, and enjoying all the opportunities our exchange programs provide, or by your individual or corporate partnership that helps develop our future leaders and continue our transformative programs.
 We look forward to making a positive impact in your life and community.

 Sejal Mehta

-Sejal Mehta is Indian-born and grew up in New York City.
-Sejal is currently a board member for both statewide and local organizations, including the North Carolina Arts Council, Raleigh Little Theater, Wiley Elementary School PTA and Sir Walter Cabinet.
-Previously, Sejal worked as a contract attorney for Duke Energy, an attorney at the New York Medical Examiner’s Office, and a prosecutor in the Queen’s District Attorney’s Office.
-Sejal has a B.A. from New York University and a J.D. from Northeastern University School of Law.
-She lives in Village District with her husband Jay and their two children.
+Sejal was born in Gujarat, India and grew up in New York City.
+Sejal serves the boards of South Arts, North Carolina Arts Council and North Carolina Literary and Historical Association.
+Previously, she served on the boards of Raleigh Little Theatre and Raleigh Review.
+Sejal worked as a contract attorney for Duke Energy, an attorney at the New York City Office of Chief Medical Examiner, and a prosecutor in the Queens District Attorney’s Office.
+Sejal holds a B.A. from New York University and a J.D. from Northeastern University School of Law.
+She lives in Raleigh with her husband Jay Chaudhuri, their two teenage children and their golden retriever, Lincoln.

 Jessica Porta